jyellick/obc-docs/whitepaper.md

 ## Featured Requirements

-Featured Requirements are  described below and are based on our vision on the future of the blockchain and the industry use cases, and were as a result driven into the resulting architecture.
-Those requirements identified include identity and auditability, private transactions, confidential contracts, modular consensus, performance, scalability, chain code and smart contracts.
+The featured requirements, described below, are based on robust industry use cases  which were driven into the resulting Open Blockchain architecture.
+The requirements include identity and auditability, private transactions, confidential contracts, modular consensus, performance, scalability, chain code and smart contracts.

 #### Identity and Auditability
 While private transactions are important, business usage of blockchain also needs to comply with regulations and make it easy for regulators to investigate transaction records.
 Also, a party must be able to prove its identity and ownership of an asset after the fact, perhaps years after the fact, without the mechanism for establishing that identity being able to be used by bad actors to appropriate a party's identity or ascertain their activities on the ledger.

 As a result, the Open Blockchain protocol protocol starts with a cryptographic certificate encapsulating a user’s confidential data registered on a Registration Authority.
-The Registration Authority can issue and revoke identities participating in a network.
-From this identity, the protocol can generate security keys for members to transact on a network, and these keys will conceal the identities of the transacting parties, providing privacy support to the network.
+The Registration Authority can issue and revoke identities that are participating in a network.
+From  each identity, the protocol can generate security keys for members to transact on a network, which conceal the identities of the transacting parties, providing privacy support to the network.

 _Still have questions on identity and auditability?
 Check out the [identity management] (FAQ/identity_management_FAQ.md) section of FAQ_